Senzing/docker-compose-stream-loader-demo/README.md

 ### Time

-Budget 40 minutes to get the demonstration up-and-running, depending on CPU and network speeds.
+Budget 2 hours to get the demonstration up-and-running, depending on CPU and network speeds.

 ### Background knowledge